raspberrypilearning/from-me-to-you/en/step_1.md

 You will need to decide what type of card you would like to make and who it is for.

-Your card should:
+Your card should have:
-+ 🖼️ Have a backdrop to set the scene
++ 🖼️ A backdrop to set the scene
-+ 🐢 Have at least one sprite
++ 🐢 At least one sprite
-+ 💬 Have text or speech to share a message
++ 💬 Text or speech to share a message

-Your book could:
+Your book could have:
-+ 🔉 Have sound effects or music
++ 🔉 Sound effects or music
-+ 🎨 Have costumes you have painted or edited in the Paint editor
++ 🎨 Costumes you have painted or edited in the Paint editor
-+ 🖱️ Have interactive features to click
++ 🖱️ Interactive features to click
 </div>

 --- no-print ---